go38/raspberry-pi-getting-started/en/step_3.md

 Let's take a look at the Raspberry Pi.
 You should have a Raspberry Pi computer in front of you for this.
 It shouldn't be connected to anything yet.

-Look at your Raspberry Pi.
-Can you find all the things labelled on the diagram.
++ Look at your Raspberry Pi.
+Can you find all the things labelled on the diagram?

 ![screenshot](images/pi-labelled-names.png)